We eliminated all the products that are overpriced or low-quality. So here are the professional choices-only the best caulk. Some glues below also.

 - Silicone caulk is very sticky and cannot be washed up with water.
 Use rubbing alcohol to clean up before it dries.
 Full rubber gloves are a good idea as it sticks to hands like glue.
 (Read the label: some types use paint thinner/mineral spirits to clean up.)

 - Open windows and doors near the caulk you wish to cure faster and keep the area warm.
 You can set up fans and/or dehumidifiers too.

 - There is more under Section #1: “How to use caulk gun”.
 Look for How to use a caulking gun in a shower?

 5. Bonus: doing the job with no gun

 If you are just doing this once and you don’t want to buy even the lowest priced caulk gun out there: yes, you can get by.
-You can buy caulks in a toothpaste type tube (silicone kitchen and bath and of course painter’s acrylic caulk.
+You can buy caulks in a toothpaste type tube silicone kitchen and bath and of course painter’s acrylic caulk.
 So you really do not need to know how to use a caulking gun.

 These small tubes are a bit more expensive for what you get, but it is a good thing to have around.
-There is a construction grade glue as well.

 Please see my video below for what to do if your nozzle becomes clogged beyond saving: you don’t have to trash it!

 How to use caulk gun you make yourself (and this is in the first of 2 videos below at 3:45).
 Use a T-shaped stick (such as the handle of a hammer): Put the stick into the back of the tube and just push the caulk out by pulling the tube back into your shoulder or chest!
 That’s how to use a caulking gun with no caulking gun!

 Video 1 of 2